jvandertil/blog/content/posts/2019-11-01_GuidCombSpan.md

 }
 ```

-This reduces the amount of allocations managed by the GC by 60% while slightly improving the runtime performance as well.
+This reduces the number of allocations managed by the GC by 60% while slightly improving the runtime performance as well.
 If you are wondering why the total memory usage is reduced by 64 bytes, while the arrays are only allocating 12 bytes in total (`int` is 4 bytes, and `long` is 8 bytes),
 it is because an array is an object, and objects have some overhead associated with them.

 Each array has an object header, a method table pointer, and the length variable.
 These are all the size of a pointer.
-Since the benchmarks are run in a x64 environment, the pointer size is 8 bytes.
+Since the benchmarks are run in an x64 environment, the pointer size is 8 bytes.
 Thus each array carries an overhead of 3 &times; 8 = 24 bytes.
 This totals up to 60 bytes (24 + 8 + 24 + 4).

 This leaves 4 bytes unaccounted for.
-This is because the .NET runtime tries to align memory when allocating, so at a minimum it will allocate an array no smaller than the native pointer size (4 bytes on 32 bit, and 8 bytes on 64 bit).
+This is because the .NET runtime tries to align memory when allocating, so at a minimum, it will allocate an array no smaller than the native pointer size (4 bytes on 32 bit, and 8 bytes on 64 bit).

 {{< table >}}
 |                  Method |     Mean |     Error |    StdDev | Ratio |  Gen 0 | Gen 1 | Gen 2 | Allocated |